PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 ## Limitations

-- **Measurement-dependent quantum control flow is unsupported and fails silently.** `from_guppy` traces one ideal execution; a program whose quantum operations depend on a measurement *outcome* (e.g.
+- **Measurement-dependent quantum control flow is unsupported and rejected.** `from_guppy` traces one ideal execution, so a program whose quantum operations depend on a measurement *outcome* (e.g.
-  `if measure(q): x(other)`) yields a DEM built from a single sampled branch — wrong and seed-dependent, with no error raised.
+  `if measure(q): x(other)`) would yield a DEM built from a single sampled branch — wrong and seed-dependent.
+Guppy programs whose compiled HUGR contains branching or looping control flow therefore raise `ValueError` before tracing; built-in generators such as `make_surface_code` cross this boundary through a trusted program-bound layout certificate.
   Statically-scheduled gates after measurements (every QEC round has them) are fine; genuinely conditioned gates are not.
-Pass straight-line programs only.
 - **Clifford circuits only.** Traced operations must normalize to named Clifford gates (`RZZ(±π/2)` is accepted as `SZZ`/`SZZdg`); residual non-Clifford rotations are rejected.